Zotsara Randriambololona

-Zotsara Randriambololona (born 22 April 1994), also known as Zout, is a professional footballer who plays for Moldovan club Bălți, as a right winger.
-Born in France, he represents Madagascar at international level.
+Zotsara Randriambololona (born 22 April 1994), also known as Zout, is a professional footballer who plays for Saudi club Al-Entesar as a midfielder.
+Born in France, he plays for the Madagascar national team.

-Career
+Club career

 Born in Nice, France, Randriambololona has played for Sedan B, Auxerre B, Excelsior Virton, Antwerp and Roeselare.
 In January 2019, he moved to FC Fleury 91.
 In October 2021, he moved to Moldovan club Bălți.

+International career

-He made his international debut for Madagascar in 2015.
+He made his international debut for Madagascar in 2015, and earned a total of 15 caps as of now.